 The exception is a “grandfathered” plan -- a health plan that existed before March 2010 that has not made any significant changes to its benefits.
 Grandfathered plans do not have to offer this coverage.
 If you are not sure whether your health plan is grandfathered, call your insurance company.

-Under the Affordable Care Act, you can get or keep insurance coverage after you're diagnosed with arthritis.
+Under the Affordable Care Act, you can get or keep insurance coverage after you or your child is diagnosed with arthritis.
 This is because:

 - You cannot be turned down for health insurance because of your arthritis.

 - You can buy an insurance policy just for your child, even if he or she has arthritis.

 - Your insurance cannot be canceled because you develop arthritis.

 - Your children must be covered by your insurance if you choose to include them on your policy.
 This is true even if a child already has arthritis.

 - Since the start of 2014, you must be allowed to buy a health plan from any insurer even if you have arthritis.